Rush Weekend - Nuclear Races

 Mud & Obstacle runs nearby

-The London South East Spartan Trifecta Weekend takes place at Pippingford Park in East Sussex, UK, known for its rolling hills, scenic countryside, and challenging terrain.
-This event features multiple race distances including the Sprint (5K with 20 obstacles), Super (10K with 25 obstacles), Beast (21K with 30 obstacles), and the Ultra (50K with 60 obstacles).
-The course is renowned for its tough obstacles and the likelihood of getting wet, adding to the challenge.
-The weekend also includes kids' races and a 12-hour Hurricane Heat event.
-The venue has previously hosted the European Championships, promising a high-quality Spartan racing experience.
+The London South East Spartan Trifecta Weekend takes place at Pippingford Park, East Sussex, known for its rolling hills, scenic countryside, and challenging terrain.
+This event features multiple race distances including the Sprint (5K with 20 obstacles), Super (10K with 25 obstacles), Beast (21K with 30 obstacles), and the Ultra (50K with 60 obstacles), alongside a kids' race and a 12-hour Hurricane Heat challenge.
+The course is noted for its tough obstacles and the likelihood of getting wet, offering a dynamic and exhilarating experience.
+Participants can race individually or as teams, enhancing camaraderie and competition in a vibrant outdoor atmosphere.
 Visit the organization's website for the most recent information.

 The UK Wife Carrying Race will take place in Dorking on Sunday 8 March 2026.